Teen's Phobias Diminish After Summer of Rhythmic Movement

 Submitted by Terran Daily, Occupational Therapist

-Teen girl.
+Teen girl looking down.
 Text: Teen girl, phobias and sensitivities diminish

 BeforeAfter